Research Coordinator: Stephanie Robins

 Paul is a Ph.D. candidate in Clinical Psychology at McGill University.
 Using both quantitative and qualitative methods, he seeks to better understand the online experiences of people who suffer from chronic medical conditions, such as infertility.
 Paul has a particular interest in the use of web-based platforms for providing and receiving peer support and the effect of peer support on the psychological well-being of such individuals.

-Eden Gelgoot is a master’s student in the Department of Psychiatry at McGill University.
+Eden Gelgoot has obtained her Masters degree in the Department of Psychiatry at McGill University under the supervision of Dr. Zelkowitz.
 She is interested in the impact of mobile technology on the delivery of patient-centred health care.
 For her master’s research project, Eden is examining the impact of health literacy on patients’ ability to navigate and benefit from the app.

 Siobhan O’Connell recently received her Bachelor’s degree in Sociology with a minor in Mathematics from McGill University.
 Her research interests include gender studies and criminology, and she enjoys using both qualitative and quantitative research methods.
 As part of the Infotility team, Siobhan is working on preparing databases and organizing the data collected from the Infotility studies for analysis.